rehierl/metalsmith-doctoc/readme.md

 }
 ```

-Note that 'metalsmith-doctoc' implements a proxy, which wraps up any lightweight
+Note that MDT does implements a proxy to wrap up any LP.
+This proxy object will
-plugin.
-This proxy will handle all cases in which any of the above optional
+handle all cases in which any of the above optional functions are missing.

+If an options value is encountered and if the corresponding applyXXXOptions()
+method is missing, a warning will be issued using Node's debug module; enable
+the 'metalsmith-doctoc' flag to see these warnings.

-functions are missing.
-The 'Plugin.run()' function must return an object, which
+The 'Plugin.run()' function must return an object which holds run's result and
-holds run's result and contains meta-information about the result.
-The proxy
+contains meta-information about the plugin's result:
-uses this meta-data to determine if the plugin's actual result needs further
-processing. run's response object must have the following structure:

 ```js
 RunResponse {